jonleopard/dotfile-starter/README.md

 ```

 ### [zsh](http://zsh.sourceforge.net/)
 A bash shell alternative that includes things like file globbing, git command completion, etc. Since I personally use zsh, I've included it in this tutorial.
+Since this tutorial was written, `zsh` now ships with macOS, so you can skip this step if you wish.
 ```
 brew install zsh && sudo dscl . -create /Users/$USER UserShell /usr/local/bin/zsh
 ```